mynaparrot/plugNmeet-docs/docs/User Guide/Joomla Integration.md

 ![Joomla-22.png](/img/Joomla/Joomla-22.png)

-## Access a Plug N Meet room on Joomla
+## Access a plugNmeet room in Joomla

 1. To access the room, we go to the "**Menus**" section, then, "**Main Menu**" and select "**Add New Menu Item**".